davidfoliveira/node-idserver/README.md

-# idserver: A sequencial ID generation server and appropriate client for node.js
+# idserver: A sequencial ID generation server

 `idserver` is a node.js centralized sequencial ID server for helping distributed applications getting unique and sequencial IDs for their entities.